 Clay served out his apprenticeship under the direction of Ryan Hairell, Raymond Bradshaw, and Tripp Carter.
 He is a member of the National Funeral Directors Association, the Cremation Association of North America, The Academy of Professional Funeral Service Practice, and the International Cemetery Cremation & Funeral Association.

 An award-winning journalist, Clay came to Bradshaw-Carter after a career in broadcast television news.
 Clay spent several years as a producer at KHOU 11 News in Houston, covering all manner of breaking news and severe weather, most notably the flooding and aftermath of Hurricane Harvey.
 He is proud of his work with the station supporting animal rescue and foster organizations like BARC, Houston SPCA, the Harris County Animal Shelter, and Houston Pets Alive!
-Clay represents Bradshaw-Carter with the Greater Houston LGBT Chamber of Commerce, and he works with our community outreach team connecting with grief support groups, and serving as captain of the Bradshaw-Carter Walk to End Alzheimer's team, working to support the Alzheimer's Association.
+Clay is a member of Club Petset Young Professionals and he represents Bradshaw-Carter with the Greater Houston LGBT Chamber of Commerce.
+He works with our community outreach team connecting with grief support groups, and serves as captain of the Bradshaw-Carter Walk to End Alzheimer's team, working to support the Alzheimer's Association.

 Suzanne Smock is Bradshaw-Carter’s office manager.
 With more than 11 years of experience in the funeral industry, Suzy provides administrative care for each of our client families, handling the pertinent legal documents, death certificates, and other aspects of our funeral home's organizational arm.
 Born in a small town in upstate New York in the Catskill Mountains called Port Jervis, her family moved to Houston when she was five years old.